Mtbrker404/gencg_h2501/readme.md

 No but more seriously, to the naked uninformed eye they are very similar, hence my idea to confuse the two.
 Please click on the canvas below and press space bar to interact.

 Here are some paint strokes expressed by pixels, or is it pixles expressed as paint strokes ?

+Please press on the image and then press "spacebar" to interact with the canvas.

 {% raw %}